DatabaseStratum/php-stratum-cli/README.md

 # PhpStratum

-A stored procedure and function loader, wrapper generator for MySQL in PHP.
+A stored procedure loader and wrapper class generator for MySQL in PHP.

 <table>
 <thead>